-Lenses on the Sky is a large-scale environmental installation permanently residing outside of OMSI’s newly redesigned planetarium.
+Lenses on the Sky is a large-scale environmental installation permanently residing outside of OMSI’s newly redesigned Planetarium.
 This interactive installation pairs the study of space science with cultural stories from across the globe and investigates how humans across time have interpreted the stars and imagined the exploration of new frontiers.

-The installation is composed of five cedar-wrapped vessels that protrude from a skyscape of hanging aluminum forms.
+The installation is composed of five cedar wrapped vessels that protrude from the ceiling from within a skyscape of hanging aluminum forms.
 Two of the vessels, long and telescopic, are known as the Outies.
-These vessels display analog interpretations of key subjects in the sky.
-In one, two globes, one black, one illuminated, are arrayed so that a visitor can create the illusion of a solar eclipse by moving their body as they look up in the vessel.
-The other tells a story of light pollution by sequencing LED strips that illuminate etched stars on a series of acrylic panels.
+These vessels display analog interpretations key subjects in the sky.
+In one, two globes, one black, one illuminated are arrayed so that a visitor can create the illusion of a solar eclipse by moving their body as they look up in the vessel.
+The other tells a story of light pollution by sequencing LED strips which illuminated etched stars on a series of acrylic panels.

 Traci Sym (experience direction), Daniel Meyers (creative direction), Reiko Igarashi (pendant design with Skylab Architecture), Kirsten Southwell (stop motion design, production), Thomas Wester (technical direction), Alyssa Glass (content strategy)